pip-services/pip-services-docs/content/en/node/aws/test/test_commandable_lambda_client.md

 linkTitle: "TestCommandableLambdaClient"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-aws-nodex"
 description: >
-    Calls a remote action in AWS Lambda function.
-Then, the name of the action is added as "cmd" parameter to the action parameters.
+    AWS Commandable Lambda client used for automated testing.
 ---

 **Extends:** [CommandableLambdaClient](../../clients/commandable_lambda_client)

 ### Description

-The TestCommandableLambdaClient class is used to call a remote action in AWS Lambda function.
-Then, the name of the action is added as "cmd" parameter to the action parameters.
+The TestCommandableLambdaClient class provides an AWS Commandable Lambda client that can be used for automated testing.

 ### Constructors
 Creates a new instance of this class.